jiheechoi6/FanCrowd/README.md

 }
 ```
 <br>
-"fandom" takes in a fandom id from the database
+"fandom" takes in a fandom id which can be obtained from the database
 </td>
 <td>